ewzxyh/chatbot-chat21-server/docs/api.md

 - <CHANNEL_TYPE>: it's the channel type. "direct" value for one-to-one direct message and "group" for group messaging.
 Available values: direct (default) and group.
 - <TYPE>: Optional -  it's the message type. "text" value for textual message and "image" for sending image message.
 Available values: text (default) and image.
 - <ATTRIBUTES>: Optional -  it's the message custom attributes.
 Example: attributes = {"custom_attribute1": "value1"}
 - <METADATA>: Optional - it's the image properties: src is the absolute source path of the image, width is the image width, height is the image height.
-Example: metadata = { src: "https://www.tiledesk.com/wp-content/uploads/2018/03/tiledesk-logo.png", width: 200, height: 200 }
+Example: metadata = { "src": "https://www.tiledesk.com/wp-content/uploads/2018/03/tiledesk-logo.png", "width": 200, "height": 200 }
 - <FIREBASE_PROJECT_ID>: it's the Firebase project id.
 Find it on Firebase Console
 - <APP_ID>: It's the appid usend on multitenant environment.
 Use  "default" as default value